Here is a list of the top projects that CIS is working on at the moment, culled from a total of fifty nine projects.

 Goals: CIS staff would like to review hybrid cloud computing options for backup processes and make a recommendation for implementation.
-We would like to document current backup processe and design of new backup processes.
+We would like to document current backup processes and design of new backup processes.
 We plan to upgrade VMware infrastructure to 5.5; install vCOPs to monitor resource utilization; analyze our VMware environment for hybrid solution readiness.
 We will research hybrid backup solutions and cloud Infrastructure as a Service solutions.

-Status: In January 2014 we obtained a StorSimple appliance which will perform automated segmentation of our data into hot (frequently used) and cold (less frequently used) and back it up to Microsoft Azure Cloud Storage.
+2/26/2014: In January 2014 we obtained a StorSimple appliance which will perform automated segmentation of our data into hot (frequently used) and cold (less frequently used) and back it up to Microsoft Azure Cloud Storage.
 We have upgraded VMware and installed vCOPS to gain insight into which virtual servers need resources.

 Implement policies and procedures that will increase IT security

 Description: Maintaining IT security is an ongoing process, rather than a specific project deliverable.
 We need to constantly update and improve our approach to information security.